Symptoms that do not bode well

 Tests and results – the final stretch

 After assembling everything, it was time for tests.
-We connected four hoses – supply, main pressure, leaks, and control.
+We connected four hoses – power, main pressure, leaks, and control.
 Remember – before starting the pump, it must always be bled.
 Start-up at 1000 RPM and full control of parameters.
+All values are within norms, the pump works perfectly!
+The last stage is painting and shipping to the client.